-- Enjoy Some Great Architecture and Design: While you're driving around West Hollywood, it's hard to miss the distinctive Pacific Design Center with its striking green-and-blue exterior.
+Enjoy Some Great Architecture and Design: If you're in West Hollywood, it's hard to miss the distinctive Pacific Design Center with its striking green-red-and-blue exterior.
 Many of the contemporary furniture and design shops there are open Monday through Friday only, but a few open on Saturday.
 Also in the same complex is the Museum of Contemporary Art (MOCA).

-- The Schindler House, built by architect Rudolph Schindler as his personal residence is a favorite of architecture buffs.
-Guided tours are offered on weekends, and the house is also the Los Angeles site of Austria's Museum of Applied Arts (MAK).
+The Schindler House, built by architect Rudolph Schindler as his personal residence is a favorite of architecture buffs.
+They give guided tours on weekends, and the house is also the Los Angeles site of Austria's Museum of Applied Arts (MAK).

-- Get Your Sugar Rush: This is so trendy that we don't know how long it will last, but we couldn't resist telling you about the "Cupcake ATM" at Sprinkles Cupcake Bakery.
-It takes your ATM card just like the ATM at your bank, but instead of boring cash, it dispenses fresh-baked cupcakes 24 hours a day.
-The cupcakes are delicious, but they taste even better because it's so much fun.
+Get Your Sugar Rush: The "Cupcake ATM" at Sprinkles Cupcake Bakery works like the ATM at your bank, but instead of boring cash, it dispenses fresh-baked cupcakes 24 hours a day.
+The cupcakes are delicious, and they taste even better because it's so much fun.
 You'll find the ATM next to the Sprinkles bakery at 9635 S Santa Monica Blvd, two blocks west of Rodeo Drive.

 Annual Events You Should Know About

-- April: The Annual Vintage Bouquet Food and Wine Extravaganza rivals the state's best food and wine festivals - and their elegant surroundings on the grounds of Greystone Mansion create the nicest ambiance we've seen at similar events.
+- April: The Annual Vintage Bouquet Food and Wine Extravaganza rivals the state's best food and wine festivals - and the surroundings on the grounds of Greystone Mansion create an elegant setting.